 Spread the love people.
 This rule applies mainly to sofas and benches.
 Don’t have all the blue pillows on one side and all the cream pillows on the other.
-Make sure to have the colors you have chosen balanced on both ends.
+Make sure the colors you have chosen are balanced on both ends.
 Your eyes will be much happier.

 5. Vary the scale of patterns

-Don’t pick all large scale patters like bold stripes or all small scale like tiny flowers.
+Don’t pick all large-scale patterns like bold stripes or all small scale like tiny flowers.
 Mix those up and maybe throw in a solid and you will look like a pillow pro.

 Class dismissed.
 JUST KIDDING.
 Let’s now get into some examples for those who are visual learners (i.e. me)